ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 Forcite
 ~~~~~~~

-Converts a Forcite trajectory to a HDF trajectory.
+Converts a Forcite trajectory to an MDT trajectory.

 Inputs: